promana01/check_fileage/README.md

 # check_fileage
+This fork is an update to adapt the code to python 3.
 ## Purpose

 Nagios plugin to check if a file is present or not and if it has changed within a certain time.